WileyLabs/teasy/README.md

 Test easy with Teasy - UI automation testing framework

 # Description
 Teasy is a Java-based testing framework built on Selenium, TestNG and Spring.
 Its aim is to make your web testing easier by providing solutions to a lot of things that you will face during UI automation testing.
+Check out our [wiki page](https://github.com/WileyLabs/teasy/wiki) for more details.
 # Quickstart
-Coming soon...
+To start from scratch use our [Hello World project](https://github.com/WileyLabs/teasy-template-archetype)

+If you want to use teasy at existing project please contant us in a gitter chat.
+Detailed description will be added soon...
 # Usage
 You will need to have the following soft installed before using teasy:
 * java 8+